 - Inhale and exhale 8 times.

-If you would like, here is a video of me explaining Tadasana.
+For visual learners, here is a video of me explaining Tadasana.

 What do you enjoy most about Tadasana?
 Let me know in the comments below.